emiliUn/deer-timestamp/readme.md

 #### Chrome

 * Download the source code from github: https://github.com/emiliUn/deer-timestamp
-* Open Chrome, go to this url: "chrome://extensions/"/ It open the extensions interface.
+* Open Chrome, go to this url: "chrome://extensions//" It open the extension interface.
 * Enable the "developer mode" (top-right)
 * Click on "Load unpacked extensions ..."
 * Choose the manifest of the extension (or any extension's file)

-For more information, read google support: https://support.google.com/chrome_webstore/answer/2664769
+For more informations, read google support: https://support.google.com/chrome_webstore/answer/2664769

 ## :pick: Built With